-- b.
-Simply pay the claim. - 5.
-Carry a deductible of no more than \$1,000 per occurrence for the physical damage to his/her unit and contents.
-A liability limit of \$500,000 is strongly recommended for Bodily Injury and Property Damage. - 6.
-Maintain proof of current condo HO-6 or rental unit insurance coverages on file with the Association Office.
+- 6. MINIMUM-REQUIRED DEDUCTIBLES: Carry a deductible of no more than \$1,000 per occurrence for the physical damage to his/her unit and contents.
+A minimum liability limit of \$500,000 is strongly recommended for Bodily Injury and Property Damage. - 7.
+PROOF OF INSURANCE: Maintain proof of current condo HO-6 or rental unit insurance coverages on file with the Association Office.
 A copy of the policy declarations page usually suffices, so long as the coverage limits for various hazards, special perils endorsements, and loss assessment coverage are clearly specified.
-The Association Manager or Office Coordinator may contact individual Owners to provide additional information regarding specific coverages/exclusions. - 7.
-Request that the Owner's HO-6 or rental unit insurer provide written notice to the Association prior to cancellation of the Owner's HO-6 or rental unit policy, or changes which would alter such coverage to no longer meet the Association's requirements for Owner HO-6 or rental unit policies.
+The Association Manager or Office Coordinator may contact individual Owners to provide additional information regarding specific coverages/exclusions. - 8.
+OWNER POLICY CANCELLATION NOTIFICATIONS: Request that the Owner's HO-6 or rental unit insurer provide written notice to the Association prior to cancellation of the Owner's HO-6 or rental unit policy, or changes which would alter such coverage to no longer meet the Association's requirements for Owner HO-6 or rental unit policies.
 Some insurers will do so.
 Others will not because they are not required to.
-However, some insurance agents notify the Association as a courtesy to their customers.

-D. RENTAL UNIT COVERAGES:

-For the protection of rental unit Owners and the Association, it is imperative that a rental unit Owner carefully consult with his/her insurance professionals to ensure that the rental unit is appropriately insured.
-THERE APPEARS TO BE NO INSURANCE INDUSTRY UNIFORMITY IN WHETHER/HOW VARIOUS INSURERS WILL OR WILL NOT COVER SHORT-TERM, LONGER-TERM, OR COMBINATION RENTAL UNITS.
+However, some insurance agents notify the Association as a courtesy to their customers. - D. RENTAL UNIT COVERAGES: For the protection of rental unit Owners and the Association, it is imperative that a rental unit Owner carefully consult with his/her insurance professionals to ensure that the rental unit is appropriately insured.
+THERE APPEARS TO BE NO INSURANCE INDUSTRY UNIFORMITY IN WHETHER/HOW VARIOUS INSURERS WILL OR WILL NOT COVER SHORTTERM, LONGER-TERM, OR COMBINATION RENTAL UNITS.
 Some insurers do not cover longer-term rental units under the HO-6 policy type, but require a Business Owners, Commercial, or Landlord Policy.
-Other insurers may cover a rental unit under the HO-6 policy form, but only with Special Endorsements.
+Other insurers may cover a rental unit under the HO-6 policy form, but only with Special Endorsements or for a limited number of rental days per year.
 Therefore, careful review and planning by the Owner with his insurance professional is needed to assure the proper form and levels of coverage for rental units.
 All other Owner HO-6 coverage and coverage reporting requirements generally apply to all rental unit Owners.